 The second avenue for internship credit is JOUR 617: Journalism Internship.
 This internship should be a notch or two above what you did in JOUR 699.
 To enroll in this three-unit course, you must have completed one semester of JOUR 609: Publication Lab, with a C or better.
 Yumi Wilson is the one who usually advises this class.
 She is a great resource for finding an internship that fits your goals.

 View the course descriptions on the SF State bulletin for additional information.

 Having a mentor or coach in the same profession is essential when learning how to navigate the ins and outs of getting your work out there.
 We have a volunteer mentoring program we encourage you to participate in.
 We have a great resource of names and contacts we can use to find the perfect match for you.
-Jim Toland, one of our lecturers, coordinates our mentoring program.
+Joanne Derbort, one of our lecturers, coordinates our mentoring program.
 A Pulitzer Prize-winning journalist with experience working for magazines, newspapers and websites, she organizes events and networking opportunities to help students jumpstart their careers.
 You can find her in HUM 307, most Mondays and Wednesdays from 10 a.m. to 2 p.m.